sourcegraph/handbook/content/engineering/releases/index.md

 #### Non-blocking

 Most issues are non-blocking.
 Fixes to non-blocking issues can be fixed in `main` by the code owner who can then `git cherry-pick` those commits into the release branch with the approval of the release captain.
 Alternatively, broken features can be reverted out of the release branch or disabled via feature flags if they aren't ready or are too buggy.

+## FAQ

+### Why the 20th?

+There is nothing particularly special about using this date for releases, but it does mean we wrap up a release before many teammates go on vacation during the end of December.

+### Why aren't releases continuous?

+Although [Sourcegraph.com](https://sourcegraph.com) is [continuously deployed](../deployments/instances.md), the version of Sourcegraph that customers use is not continuously released or updated.
+This is because:

+- We don't think customers would be comfortable with a continuously updated service running on their own infrastructure, for security and stability reasons.
+- We haven't built the automated testing and update infrastructure to make continuous customer releases reliable.

+In the future, we may introduce continuous releases if these issues become surmountable.